 Once more the reader is returned to the ground where the lover is still bemoaning his living state.

-The lover seems to intuit that fact that the damsel has plans to bring him to heaven with her, but he doubts that that could really happen.
+The lover seems to intuit the fact that the damsel has plans to bring him to heaven with her, but he doubts that that could really happen.
 He is worried that the two of them will never be reunited.

 One of his main reasons for worrying is his belief that he has done nothing to prove he is worthy to go to heaven.
 The only good thing he says he has done harbor a “love for thee.”